 Do I need a return to work certificate in Victoria?
 If you have a WorkCover claim in Victoria and you want to return to work, you might be wondering whether you need a return to work certificate.
 What is a return to work certificate?
 Technically speaking, under the...

-How do I make a claim for loss of earnings?
-(Vic) If you have been injured at work, it is possible to claim for your loss of earnings.
-Generally speaking, there are two ways that the WorkCover system can compensate you for your loss of earnings.
-This article will...
+How do I make a claim for loss of earnings under WorkCover?
+Summary If you have been injured at work, it is possible to claim for your loss of earnings under WorkCover.
+The two main avenues to do so are via weekly payments and a common law claim.
+You should have a...

 WorkCover and unfair dismissal If you have a work related injury (or condition or illness), generally speaking, you are not able to be terminated from work because of that injury.
-If you are terminated because of the injury, in some cases you may be able to pursue an...
+If you are terminated because of the injury, in some cases that dismissal may be unfair...

-All about WorkCover mediations (Vic) If you’ve been in the WorkCover system long enough, you may have heard a WorkCover mediation being mentioned.
+All about WorkCover mediations If you’ve been in the WorkCover system long enough, you may have heard a WorkCover mediation being mentioned.
 This article will explore the WorkCover mediation process, and when a mediation may occur.
-What is a WorkCover...
+What is a WorkCover mediation?...

 What qualifies as a work related injury under WorkCover?
 What qualifies as a work related injury under the WorkCover system is an injury (or condition or illness) that is in some way related to your employment.
 It can be an injury that occurred as a result of one...